godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 .. note::

-   This tutorial assumes familiarity with non-compute shaders.
+   This tutorial assumes you are familiar with shaders generally.
 If you are new to shaders please read :ref:`doc_introduction_to_shaders` and :ref:`your first shader <toc-your-first-shader>` before proceeding with this tutorial.

 A compute shader is a special type of shader program that is orientated towards general purpose programming.
 In other words, they are more flexible than vertex